 Our editors are interested in query letters on concrete topics written by emerging and experienced writers in all genres.
 We are looking for clear takeaway for our readers: What can they learn to improve their writing or advance their careers?
 What how-to tips and strategies will accomplish this?

 Queries should briefly describe your background and provide details for your story idea.
 We are interested in how-to stories, reported pieces, narrative essays and profiles of writers and others in the field.
 We are not interested in pieces that have been previously published online or in print.
 We do accept queries that include finished pieces for consideration.
+We do not accept material that has been previously published in any form in print or online.

 Queries should be sent by e-mail to Alicia Anstead, editor-in-chief at firstname.lastname@example.org or Aubrey Everett, managing editor at email@example.com.
 Please include your name, phone number and a short bio.